People responsibility

 At Walder Wyss, we are committed to fair and equitable compensation across all employee categories.
 In February 2023, we conducted an equal pay analysis using the Swiss Confideration’s Logib tool, with November 2022 as the reference month.

-The analysis revealed that, on average, women earn 17.3% less than men.
-However, when differences in qualification characteristics and job-related factors are taken into account, the adjusted pay gap narrows to 2.6%.
+The analysis revealed that, on average, women earn 17,3% less than man.
+However, when differences in qualification characteristics and job-related factors are taken into account, the adjusted pay gap narrows to 2,6%.
 The remaining difference is statistically insignificant, indicating no evidence of an unexplained gender pay gap based on the standard analysis model.

 We are committed to regularly monitoring pay equity and will continue to conduct follow-up analyses to ensure transparency, fairness, and continuous improvement.

 Professional growth is fundamental to our success.
-In 2023, each legal professional completed an average of 11.34 hours of paid external legal training.
-In addition, we offer numerous internal educational programs and are holding several professional training sessions per week within our business and practice groups.
+In 2024, each legal professional completed an average of 12,6 hours of paid external legal training.
+We also offer regular internal educational programs and frequent training sessions within our business and practice groups.

 We support flexible working arrangements, such as part-time options and up to two days of home office and provide access to sports facilities to promote a balanced work-life environment.
-Employees also have the option to take unpaid leave, recognising the importance of flexibility in managing personal and professional commitments.
-Additionally, we offer maternity and paternity leave with full salary compensation exceeding statutory requirements.
+Employees may also take unpaid leave, and our maternity and paternity leave policies exceed statutory requirements.

-A healthy workplace is key to long-term success.
-To enhance employee well-being, we provide personal training opportunities in selected offices, fresh fruit baskets, and ergonomically designed workstations that promote both comfort and productivity
+To promote well-being, we provide personal training opportunities in selected offices, fresh fruit baskets, and ergonomically designed workstations.

-Looking ahead, we are committed to enhancing our feedback culture and refining career development pathways to strengthen long-term growth opportunities within the firm.
-Our new HR system, which includes a qualification tool and 360-degree reviews, will pay a crucial role in this effort.
-Additionally, we foster an open-door culture to encourage transparent and constructive feedback.
+Looking ahead, we are committed to enhancing our feedback culture and refining career development pathways.
+Our new HR system, featuring a qualification tool and 360-degree reviews, will pay a crucial role in supporting long-term growth.
+We also foster an open-door culture to encourage transparent and constructive feedback.